The Gallbladder and Gallstones: Problems and Possible Treatments

 Components of the apple juice are supposed to soften the stones and the olive oil is supposed to force the gallbladder to contract and push the softened gallstones into the intestine.

 Ingesting a gallbladder flush recipe often causes the appearance of solid lumps in the feces, often in large numbers, even in people with no symptoms of gallstones.
 Scientists have analyzed the lumps released from some people who have undergone a flush, however, and have found that they aren’t gallstones but are derived from olive oil.
-In general, medical doctors consider gallbladder flushes to be ineffective in removing gallstones.
+In general, medical doctors consider gallbladder flushes to be ineffective for removing gallstones.

 Treatment in the Future